How do I get started?

 Can I get after school or evening appointments?

 Each of our counselors has their own set schedule and all offer a variety of daytime and evening hours for your convenience.
-Please note that after school and evening hours are very popular times and do fill quickly, so it is a good idea to book these appointments a few weeks out.
+Please note that after school and evening hours are very popular times and do fill quickly, so it is a good idea to expect a longer wait for these appointments.

 What questions should I ask my insurance company?